 Students can use models, such as the number line to show operations.

-Facilitate a mathematical exchange to bring out the effects of the different operations.
+Facilitate a mathematical discussion to bring out the effects of the different operations.

 Knowledge: Properties of Operations

-A property of an operation is a characteristic that are specific to the operation, regardless of the numbers involved.
+A property of an operation is a characteristic specific to that operation, regardless of the numbers involved.

 The properties of the operations are: